 Update all the unseen picture frame mounting parts and pieces

 Whatever uses for picture frames you are inspired by, the unseen parts and pieces of the frame can easily be updated to revive your frame, as well.

 Foamboard, picture points, and new hanging hardware can make an old frame seem more sturdy and a little fresher, to boot.
 Plus these items are pretty inexpensive and come in larger quantities, so you can use them to do a bunch at a time.
 The foam board will need to be cut down with a straight edge knife and metal ruler as well.

 But, once you have all your stock of supplies, you might find you’ll like reusing old frames to make new art for your walls more often than not.

 How many times have you come across an older piece of framed art, and the matte is grungy and stained?
 Ugh…but maybe not

 I used chalkboard paint on these two matte boards, and it worked really well.
-Chalk paint is typically very dry, so the chance of warping the cardboard matting is much less.
+But most any paint will work, just consider the sheen you want for the matting.

 Have you ever reused old picture frames for new artwork or even upcycled one into something else?